 Your package.json file will eventually list many dependencies.
 When other developers pull your code, they can run the command npm install

-without any arguments, and npm will read all the dependencies from package.json and install them under the node_modules
+without any arguments, and npm will read all the dependencies from package.json and install them under the node_modules folder.

-Some packages are only needed in a development environment, but not in a production environment.
-An example of that is eslint
+Some packages are needed only in a development environment, not in a production environment.
+The ESLint package is an example of that.
+You can instruct the npm install

-command to list a package as a development-only dependency by adding the --save-dev argument (or -D
+command to list a package as a development-only dependency by adding the --save-dev

 for short):